Bing is the sleeping giant of the SEO world.

 - Bing penalties

-Do you get any traffic from Bing and Yahoo at the moment?
+Do you get any traffic from Bing’s search engine and the Yahoo search engine at the moment?
 If you do – how does it perform compared to Google traffic?

 Frequently Asked Questions

 How do I increase my Bing ranking?

 If you want to increase your Bing ranking then you need to review what the search engine wants and ensure your website is optimized to those factors.

 Bing Analyzer is a great tool which gives you a list of suggestions to improve.

 Bing and Google are different because they have similar ranking influences but they place a stronger reliance on different ones.